 top of page

-I started in sports at a young age and learned many things while playing sports in high school and college.
+I started playing sports at a young age and learned many things while playing in high school and college.
 I have learned many more after transitioning to the coaching side.
 I know this is true: the more you learn, the more you realize how little you know.

 I'm interested in integrating high performance and well-being through psychology, contemplative practices, and sports.
 I've explored self-belief, mindset, self-worth, action, consistency, winning, purpose, success, and happiness in great detail.
-I was also fortunate to learn from some of the industry's best regarding Mental Performance by my side in this journey.
+I was also fortunate to learn from some of the industry's best regarding mental performance by my side during this journey.

 My life journey of becoming a better person, knowing well that if I became better, my entire circle would improve, started while coaching at the Little League Baseball level.
-I call this Contagious Proximity.
-Contagious Proximity can either help us or hurt us and yes, your parents were right when they said be mindful of who you hang around with.
+I call this contagious proximity.
+Contagious proximity can either help us or hurt us, and yes, your parents were right when they said to be mindful of who you hang around with.

-I was a college dropout who became an entrepreneur who found a lot of success and failure, who went back to college to get my degree while many times taking classes and typing papers on a charter bus while coaching summer ball, trying to make my way back into the game that I so very much love.
+After sports ended in college, I left to become an entrepreneur who found success and failure.
+Fifteen years later, I returned to college to finish my degree, often taking classes and typing papers on a charter bus while coaching summer ball, trying to return to the game I love.
 Eventually, I got my degree, moved countless times, had a family, and continued to carve my path in the business world before deciding to follow my dream of coaching baseball full-time and going ALL IN.

 I'm motivated by curiosity, love of learning, gratitude, and helping others.
-I am a College Baseball Coach, Podcast Host, Certified Mental Performance Coach, Mental Performance Coach, Writer, Keynote Speaker, and student of life!
+I am a college baseball coach, podcast host, certified mental performance coach, life coach, writer, keynote speaker, and student of life!

-I'm an average person, but through many hours, days, and years of hard work, consistency, self-belief, determination, optimism, and a willingness to fail, I've been able to achieve extraordinary things.
-My passion is helping others find their best self through process.
+I'm an ordinary person, but I've achieved extraordinary things through many hours, days, and years of hard work, consistency, self-belief, determination, optimism, and a willingness to fail.
+My passion is helping others find their best selves through the process.
 And knowing that we all are playing a game, we can't win, so why not play it to the UTMOST?

 STEVEN CUTTER